water-hole/etcd-ansible-operator/README.md

 ### Check failure recovery
 1. Bring a cluster up.
-2. Delete a pod to simulate a failure `kubectl delete pod example-etcd-cluster-1a7d2c2f8b`
+2. Delete a pod to simulate a failure `$kubectl delete pod example-etcd-cluster-1a7d2c2f8b`
 3. Within sometime, you should see the deleted pod going away and being replaced by a new pod, something like this:

     ```$ kubectl get pods -l app=etcd